(Last updated on 2 July 2023)

 2. Membership Criteria

 2.1 The Association has four classes of membership: (i) Full Members; (ii) Associate Members; (iii) Corresponding Members; and (iv) Honorary Members.

 2.2 Save in the case of an Honorary Member, to be eligible to be a member of the Association, a person must be of Chinese heritage.

-2.3 In addition to satisfying the requirement in Rule 2.2 above, to be eligible to be a Full Member, a person must have achieved the academic rank of ‘Professor’ (or equivalent), and carry out the majority of his or her working activities within the United Kingdom.
+2.3 In addition to satisfying the requirement in Rule 2.2 above, to be eligible to be a Full Member, a person must have achieved the academic rank of ‘Professor’ (or equivalent), and carry out the majority of their working activities within the United Kingdom (UK).

-2.4 In addition to satisfying the requirements in rule 2.2 above, to be eligible to be an Associate Member, a person must hold an academic post or role (but need not have achieved the rank of ‘Professor’ or equivalent), and carry out the majority of his or her working activities within the United Kingdom.
+2.4 In addition to satisfying the requirements in Rule 2.2 above, to be eligible to be an Associate Member, a person must hold an academic post or role (but need not have achieved the rank of ‘Professor’ or equivalent), and carry out the majority of their working activities within the UK.

-2.5 Full Members and Associate Members who no longer carry out the majority of their working activities in the United Kingdom may request to the Standing Management Committee to become a Corresponding Member or continue the original membership.
-Any decision by the Standing Management Committee to grant a person membership as a Corresponding Member shall be entirely at the Standing Management Committee’s discretion.
+2.5 Full Members and Associate Members who no longer carry out the majority of their working activities in the UK may request to the Standing Management Committee to continue the original membership or become a Corresponding Member.
+Any decision by the Standing Management Committee to grant a continued membership or a Corresponding Membership shall be entirely at the Standing Management Committee’s discretion.

-2.6 In addition to the above, the Standing Management Committee may, in its absolute discretion, grant membership to a person who is highly respected for his or her academic achievements, but who does not satisfy the criteria set out in rules 2.2, 2.3 or 2.4.
-Any such member shall be known as an Honorary Member.
+2.6 In addition to the above, the Standing Management Committee may, in its absolute discretion, grant a membership to a person who is highly respected for their academic achievements, but who does not satisfy the criteria set out in Rules 2.2, 2.3 or 2.4.
+Any such member shall be known as Honorary Members.

 2.9 The Standing Management Committee may accept or refuse any application from any person to become a member of the Association in its absolute discretion and without providing a reason for such acceptance or refusal.

 3. Rights and Obligations of Members

 3.1 All Full Members, Associate Members, Corresponding Members and Honorary Members shall have the following rights:

-3.1.1 to voluntarily terminate the membership of the Association;
+3.1.1 to voluntarily terminate their membership of the Association;

 3.1.2 to participate in the Association’s activities; and